Lesson Plan: Education is Life – Fostering Environmental Consciousness

 Note: This lesson plan aims to inspire students to embrace environmental consciousness, promote sustainable living, and become responsible stewards of the Earth.
 It encourages them to view

 - Climate – What is the difference between climate and weather?
 What is climate?
 How does it affect living things?
 What is atmosphere?
 How are human activities causing the atmosphere to warm?
 What can we do to conserve energy?
 What are some of the evidence that the atmosphere is changing?
 What is your carbon footprint?
 How can we reduce our carbon footprint?

 - Wildlife – What are some of the ways climate change is affecting animals?
-How are droughts and floods affecting wildlife?
+How are droughts and floods concerning nature?
 How can we help preserve animal habitats?
 Why do we need to protect endangered species?
 What is wildlife conservation?

 - Forest – How has climate change affected our Forests?
 Why is Forest conservation essential?
 How can we help protect animal habitats?
 What is deforestation?
 How is deforestation impacting our environment?

-- Ocean – Why is the ocean so important to Earth’s climate How do scientist study the ocean’s ecosystem?
-How is changing conditions affect marine ecosystem?
+- Ocean – Why is the ocean so important to Earth’s climate?
+How do scientists study the ocean’s ecosystem?
+How do changing conditions affect marine ecosystems?
 What can we do to help the ocean marine life?
 How can we keep our ocean clean?

-Daily focus: We will spend 2 months on each topic following the daily schedule as follows-
+Daily focus: We will spend two months on each topic following the daily schedule as follows-

 Tuesday- research the topic